airtai/faststream-gen/README.md

 This library is very easy to use.
-The only thing you need to do is prepare a description of your `FastStream` application, i.e. write what your application should do and pass it to the `faststrem_gen` command as a string:
+The only thing you need to do is prepare a description of your `FastStream` application, i.e. write what your application should do and pass it to the `faststream_gen` command as a string:

 ``` sh
 faststream_gen "<your_app_description>"